-Inherited Metabolic Disorder (IMD) are a broad group of rare inherited genetic disorders in which the body cannot properly turn food into energy.
+Inherited Metabolic Disorders (IMD) are a broad group of rare inherited genetic disorders in which the body cannot properly turn food into energy.
 The disorders are usually caused by defects in specific proteins (enzymes) that help break down (metabolise) parts of food.

-The Aga Khan University Hospital (AKUH) is the only hospital in Pakistan with trained and qualified metabolic physicians who look after the unique challenges of patients with IMD, and offer diagnostic testing services for IMDs.
-Almost two-thirds of the patients diagnosed with IMD are unable to pay for these supplements and require financial assistance.
+The Aga Khan University Hospital (AKUH) is one of the very few hospitals in Pakistan with trained and qualified metabolic physicians who understand the unique challenges of patients with IMD and offer diagnostic testing services for IMDs.
+Almost two-thirds of the patients diagnosed with IMD are unable to pay for these treatments and require financial assistance.
 AKUH provides financial assistance for patients who cannot afford their treatment through patient welfare and The Patients’ Behbud Society (PBS) for AKUH.
 Please consider donating your Sadaqat and Zakat to PBS; your support can save a child's life.